RobbieHember/fcgadgets/README.md

 Use **fcgadgets** to quantify the impact of natural processes, land-use decisions, and forest management on the concentration of atmospheric GHGs.
 Emissions and removals are reported by sector, including Land Use, Land-use Change and Forestry Sector (i.e., forest ecosystems and harvested wood products), Energy - Stationary Combustion Sector, Energy - Transportation Sector, and the Industrial Product and Product Use Sector.
 <br>
 <br>
-The **fcgadgets** repo was developed to:
+The repository was developed to:
 * Consolidate source code used by BC's Forest Carbon Initiative (FCI)
 * Share knowledge, methods and limitations
 * Automate and streamline project design with BC information systems
 * Benefit from the diverse ecosystem of existing and new modelling approaches
 * Support complex policy decisions in land resource management
 <br>
-The repo is written in the Python 3/Jupyter environment, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).
+**fcgadgets** is written in the Python 3/Jupyter environment, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

 ## PLUG-AND-PLAY MODULARITY